-All current and former Personnel of a Provider who suspect fraud should report their concerts to the Department's employment services tip off line at ESTipOff@dewr.gov.au.
+All current and former Personnel of a Provider who suspect Fraud or Corruption should report their concerns to the Department's fraud team via fraud@dewr.gov.au.

-Anyone wanting to anonymously report fraud should use the anonymous online reporting tool, Whispli.
-Whispli allows Personnel to report fraud and communicate directly with the Department without disclosing their identity.
-Whispli can be accessed via the Department's 'Report Fraud' webpage.
+Fraud or Corruption can also be reported anonymously via the Department's online reporting tool, Whispli.
+Whispli allows Personnel to report Fraud or Corruption and communicate directly with the Department without disclosing their identity.
+Whispli can be accessed via the Department's 'How to Report Fraud and Corruption' webpage.